-In 2013, the Sheps Center for Health Services Research at UNC-Chapel Hill released data for 2011 on the number of physician specialists by county.
+The Sheps Center for Health Services Research at UNC-Chapel Hill recently released data for 2011 on the number of physician specialists by county.
 Twenty-eight counties in North Carolina do not have a psychiatrist (compared to 30 the year before in 2010), and an additional 18 counties have only one psychiatrist.
 Seventy counties do not have a child psychiatrist, and an additional 14 only have one.
 Only six counties have a geriatric psychiatrist.
-Only five counties have addiction psychiatrists, and
+Only five counties have addiction psychiatrists, and only 13 counties have physicians specializing in addiction and chemical dependency.
+See Table 2.